Waterloo campaign: Ligny through Wavre to Waterloo: Prussians regroup at Wavre

 At 17:00 on 17 June, the Prussian reserve ammunition wagons reached Wavre, and the army was resupplied.
 By the evening, the Prussian army was positioned around Wavre.
 Two corps were on each side of the Dyle and ready to resume operations.
 The rearguards remained at Vieux-Sart and Mont-Saint-Guibert, and withdrew without difficulty the next day.
 The only units still in transit were Borcke's 9th Brigade, Hacke's 13th Brigade, and Hobe's reserve cavalry from III Corps; they arrived in Wavre by 06:00 the next day.
 Patrols were sent toward the main Namur-Louvain road, and up the river to maintain contact with the rearguard at Mont-Saint-Guibert.
 A detachment from I Corps provided flank protection at Limal.
 The defiles of the Lasne were patrolled during the evening.
 According to William Siborne, morale and confidence in Blücher's leadership remained high.

 With preparations completed, Blücher replied to Wellington's request for reinforcements.
 Blücher pledged the support of his entire army.
 His only condition was that the Coalition would attack on the 19th if the French did not attack first on the 18th.
 Before midnight, Blücher was notified by a despatch from General Karl Freiherr von Müffling—attached to the Anglo-allied headquarters—that the Anglo-allied army was deployed at Waterloo—from Braine l'Alleud on the right to near La Haye on the left—and awaiting the arrival of the French army and Prussian reinforcements.

 From midnight, the army received orders for the advance on Waterloo.
 IV Corps, followed and supported by II Corps, would advance to Chapelle-Saint-Lambert at dawn; they would attack the French right flank if serious fighting had already started, otherwise they were to conceal their strength.
 IV Corps would leave an observation detachment at Mont-Saint-Guibert, which would gradually fall back to Wavre if attacked, and send any baggage unnecessary for the battle to Louvain.
 I and III Corps would be ready to follow IV Corps if necessary.
-The plan was despatch to Müffling—to forward to Wellington—with an explanation that troop fatigue prevented earlier movement.
+The plan was despatched to Müffling—to forward to Wellington—with an explanation that troop fatigue prevented earlier movement.

 The Coalition armies were ready to link-up at Waterloo on 18 June, unlike the main French army and Grouchy's detachment.